C2SM/c2sm.github.io/models/cosmo.md

 ### Zlib replacement for NetCDF compression
 The online compression, activated with parameter `lcompress_netcdf=.true.`, uses by default the not so fast Zlib.
-A speedup of a factor two can be obeserved in case Zlib_ng is used instead.
+A speedup of a factor two can be obeserved when using Zlib_ng instead.
-The variant `+zlib_ng` for building COSMO in combination with the command `spack load cosmo@master%pgi cosmo_target=gpu +zlib_ng` prior to run is neccesary.
-Unfortunately the convenient way of using RPATH for that feature is not possible.
+The variant `+zlib_ng` for building COSMO in combination with the command `spack load cosmo@master%pgi cosmo_target=gpu +zlib_ng` prior to run is necessary.
+Unfortunately, the convenient way of using RPATH for that feature is not possible.